Jonasz989/WeatherApi-SpringBoot/README.md

 #WeatherApi-SpringBoot

-In done, currently learning more about Spring
+In progress, currently learning more about Spring